mikerwilson/op25-ansible/README.md

   hosts:
     radio.local:
   vars:
+    ansible_user: pi
     sysname: EBRCS OP25 Scanner
     control_channel_list: 774.45625,773.90625,774.18125,774.73125
     center_frequency: 774.45625
     NAC: 0x1f5
 ```
+**NOTE**: If you are not running this on an OS intended to run on a Raspberry pi, you will likely need to change the
+`ansible_user` variable to something like `ubuntu`.
+The reason for this is the `pi` user won't exist on any
+non-pi OSes by default.

 If you changed the name of your pi to something other than `radio.local` in the Raspberry Pi Imager, replace
 `radio.local` in the example config with that name.
 If name resolution isn't working on your home network you can put
 an IP address in the same place instead.
 Just don't forget the trailing `:`!